akshaan-garg/HnH-policies/README.md

 # HnH-policies
-Has documentation neeeded to be able to comply with release details
+Policy documentation to comply with release policies